ZailinYuan/PostgreSQL/Aggregate and Window Function.md

 # Aggregate (group) Function Tips
 ### Tip 1
-Aggregate Function are not necessarily works with <b>GROUP BY</b> clause.
+Aggregate Function are <b>NOT</b> necessarily works with <b>GROUP BY</b> clause.
 It still works when no GRUOP BY and the whole table will be seen as a group.
 A well-known example is COUNT().
 ```sql
   SELECT max(grade) AS avg_grade
   FROM zzz_tmp.classes c2